miles-howell/miles-howell.github.io/_posts/2025-08-01-grand-buffet.md

 ### I. Arthur & The Restaurant

 There was a restaurant, unmarked but well-known, nestled between a shuttered shoe repair and a psychic whose window sign always read *Back in 10*.
-In every direction, gated windows and boarded doors—the street seeped a stench of disappointment.
+In every direction, gated windows and boarded doors.
+Advertisements for plasma donation programs, military recruitement, and the brand new ePhone littered the street.
+Some were even strewn about the street, blown around like tumbleweeds in an old western movie.
 Above the entrance, a simple, weathered plaque read: *The Grand Buffet of Human Endeavor.*

 No neon.
 No gimmicks.
 Just the smell of something warm, nostalgic, dependable. *Chicken*.